 This page gives an overview of transactions in Jena.

 Transaction provide applications with a safe way to use and update data between threads.
-The properties of transactions are ACID - Atomic, Consistent, Isolation, Durable - meaning that groups of changes are made visible to other transactions in a single unit or all chnages are not at all, and when made chnages are not reversed, or the case of persistent storage, not lost or the database corrupted.
+The properties of transactions are ACID - Atomic, Consistent, Isolation, Durable - meaning that groups of changes are made visible to other transactions in a single unit or no changes become visible, and when made changes are not reversed, or the case of persistent storage, not lost or the database corrupted.

 Jena provides transaction on datasets and provides "serializable transactions".

 Any application code reading data sees all changes made elsewhere,

 not parts of changes.
 In particular, SPARQL aggregation like

 correct and do not see partial changes due to other transactions.

 The exact details are dependent on the implementation.